- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To minimize the risk of data loss, it is crucial for users to regularly backup their data, configure RAID for redundancy, implement proper security measures, pay attention to warning signs or alerts, follow proper shutdown procedures, and monitor disk space usage.

-Although NAS VTrak E630fD can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VTrak E630fD can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -